Ivan Roubal: Conviction

 The trial began in 1996.
-Many scandals surrounded it, one of them being that Judge Jiří Horký forgot to prolong Roubal's detention and he had to be released on September 30, 1997 from the remand prison.
+Many scandals surrounded it, one of them being that Judge Jiří Horký forgot to prolong Roubal's detention and he had to be released on 30 September 1997 from the remand prison.
 Horký's mistake was fixed by police officers who arrested Roubal for suspicion of other crimes (death threats to witnesses, members of the Prison Service and prosecutors) before the prison gates in front of television cameras.
 In addition, it was suspected that Roubal would flee to Switzerland (there was a request for asylum lodged there).
-For misconduct, the judge was later punished by a disciplinary panel of the High Court with a twenty percent reduction in salary.
-In 1998, Roubal was cleared from the murder charges and sentenced to five years in jail for robberies at the ZAPAP car rental.
+For misconduct, the judge was later punished by a disciplinary panel of the High Court with a twenty per cent reduction in salary.
+In 1998, Roubal was cleared of the murder charges and sentenced to five years in jail for robberies at the ZAPAP car rental.
 Semerád, the survivor, was unable to determine if he was the killer.

 The end of the trial was accompanied by extensive security measures.
-Shortly before the judgment of Roubal, in the same courtroom two defendants were almost kidnapped.
+Shortly before the judgment of Roubal, in the same courtroom, two defendants were almost kidnapped.
 In the final speech, a public prosecutor who had asked for life for Roubal, announced anonymously that there was an explosive in the courthouse.
 The building was cleared and searched.
 It was only after an hour and a half that negotiations could continue.